 His research for NØM at the National Museum focuses on visual depictions of Daoist self-cultivation in comics, animations, video games, and other transmedia adaptations of xianxia or “immortal fantasy.”
 This work ties into his larger interest in the 21st century “digital turn” in the promotion of Chinese popular culture abroad over the last decade.
 Tentatively titled Soft Sell: The Business and Politics of Translating Popular Chinese Culture, chapters of this in-progress work will be presented at conferences over the next year.

-In 2023 Nick defended his PhD dissertation on “pulp science” in early Reform-era (1976-1986) comic books in the Department of East Asian Studies at the University of Cambridge, titled Low Culture Fever: Pulp Science in Chinese Comic Books After Mao, and in 2016 he completed his Master of Arts in the Department of Asian Studies at the University of British Columbia with his thesis on the formation of the Shanghai Cartoon Society in the mid-1920s.
+In 2023 Nick defended his PhD dissertation on “pulp science” in early Reform-era (1976-1986) comic books in the Department of East Asian Studies at the University of Cambridge, titled Low Culture Fever: Pulp Science in Chinese Comic Books After Mao, which he currently revising for publication as Paper Cinema: Global Sci-fi and Comic Books in Early Reform-era China (1978–1989).

 This blog is part of a larger project to build the world’s first English language encyclopedia of Chinese comics and animation, the Encyclopædia Manhuannica 漫畫百科.